If you feel tired, weak, and cannot rest well at night it is very possible to have a lack of iron in the body.

 Here is everything about iron and what you need to do to recover.

-Lack of a sufficient amount of iron affects the body in several ways.
+Lack of a sufficient amount of this mineral affects the body in several ways.

-• Without iron, the healing process cannot begin.
+• Without it, the healing process cannot begin.
 Iron, which increases hemoglobin, which provides oxygen to damaged organs and cells, makes the body less damaged in injuries.

 • It is a mineral that helps growth.
 It supports both the physical and mental development of children during the development period.